exercism/jq/concepts/regular-expressions/about.md

 ### Substitutions

-The `sub` and `gsub` filters can modify the input string, replacing matched portions of the input with a replacement string.
+The `sub` and `gsub` filters can transform the input string, replacing matched portions of the input with a replacement string.

 To replace just the first match, use `sub`.
 To replace all the matches, use `gsub`.